msilb/msilb.github.io/about.md

 title: About Me
 ---

 My name is Michael Silbermann and my particular areas of interest are functional programming in Scala, web development, designing robust and scalable trading systems, and photography.
-All of these topics contain both the elements of art and functon, which is exactly the reason why I am attracted to them.
+All of these topics contain both the elements of art and function, which is exactly the reason why I am attracted to them.

 ## Current Projects